eclipse-vertx/vert.x/new/core_manual_js.md

     var config = { name: 'foo', age: 234 };
     vertx.deployVerticle('my_verticle.js', config);

-Then, in the `my_verticle.js` you can access the config via `vertx.getConfig` as previously explained.
+Then, in `my_verticle.js` you can access the config via `vertx.getConfig` as previously explained.

 ## Using a Verticle to co-ordinate loading of an application